 Both herbs come in different forms.
 Marijuana come from Cannabis which can be turned into hemp or marijuana.
 Hemp is a material with minimal THC, the psychoactive property, while marijuana is loaded with it and is often used for the specific purpose of getting high.
-Cannabidiol, an active compound in Cannabis, is contained in high levels in hemp and other products such as oils and creams which can interact with the endocannabinoid system to provide therapeutic relief from various pains including seizures and arthritis.
+Cannabidiol, an active compound in Cannabis, is contained in high levels in hemp and other products such as oils and creams which can interact with the endocannabinoid system to provide therapeutic relief from various pains including arthritis.

 Kratom originates in southeast Asia and contains mitragynine and other alkaloid compounds which are similar to what is contained in the poppy plant from where opioids are derived.
 While kratom contains similar compounds, they are much milder in effect.
 Kratom comes in three strains: red vein, green vein and white vein.
 Red vein is the most potent and effective as a pain reliever and sedative.
 White vein is known to provide energy and be uplifting.
 Green vein is in between the two.